Effective Date : 8/3/20

 Information We Collect Directly From You.
 We collect information about you directly from you.
 The information we collect varies depending on your interaction with our Services.

 For example, if you are a Customer and register to use our Services, we will collect your name, email address, phone number, and company name.
-We also collect information on the Projects you submit (such as type, scale, qualifications and other information necessary to post the Project and/or find Worker(s) to perform the Project).
-We may also collect certain information from Customers related to any Projects they submit through the Services that are necessary to facilitate performance of such Projects.
+We also collect information on the Projects you submit (such as type, scale, qualifications, and other information necessary to post the Project and/or find Worker(s) to perform the Project).
+We may also collect certain information from Customers related to any Projects they submit through the Services that are necessary to facilitate the performance of such Projects.

 If you are a Worker, depending on the nature of the services you provide, we may collect your name, address, phone number, information about the Projects you assist with, country of residence, driver’s license information, or financial account information.
 We will also collect any other information that you choose to provide to us through our Services, such as payment information; your name, email address, and contents of any message you send to us through our Services; or responses to any surveys.